BCG DV is a wholly-owned subsidiary of BCG that helps large corporations build and launch new businesses.

 And this is what BCG DV is designed to do.
 By hiring the right mix of talent - from product management to design to engineering - DV can offer corporate partners a way to invest and build relevant new businesses without fully needing to scale up the infrastructure and know-how themselves.

 The model appears to be working.
-Since launch in 2014, BCG DV is continuing to expand and has grown from its Manhattan Beach HQ in LA to nine offices across the globe, including locations in Berlin, Tokyo and Singapore.
+Since launch in 2014, BCG DV has built a staff of roughly 1,000 and has grown beyond its Manhattan Beach HQ in LA to nine offices across the globe, including locations in Berlin, Tokyo and Singapore.

 Essentially, BCG DV builds, launches and scales new businesses.